Los Angeles Personal Injury Lawyer

 How Much Is Your Personal Injury Case Worth?

 Insurance companies and the Los Angeles civil courts may award compensation to injury victims according to the unique specifications of each case.
 A lawyer from our personal injury law firm can assess your case and let you know if we believe you have grounds for a lawsuit.
 If so, we may be able to help you prove your case and achieve fair compensation for your economic and noneconomic damages.

 - Lost wages

 Our personal injury lawyers in Los Angeles have achieved impressive results for past clients through hard work, customized legal strategies and aggressive case negotiations.
 We have the power to negotiate settlements from insurance companies as well as take personal injury claims to court anywhere in California, if necessary.
-The potential value of your case will depend on the severity of your losses.
+The potential value of your bodily injury case will depend on the severity of your losses.
 Learn what your case might be worth during a free consultation with an accident attorney at our personal injury law firm.

 How Much Does a Personal Injury Lawyer Charge?

 At Rose, Klein & Marias LLP, your Los Angeles injury lawyer will not cost you anything unless we are successful in obtaining you a financial award.
 Our law firm operates on a contingency fee basis for all personal injury claims in Los Angeles.
 We only charge our clients for our services if we win their claims, and only then out of the award won.
 You will pay your attorney directly out of your settlement or judgment award rather than out of your pocket.
 The amount charged will be a pre-agreed upon percentage based on a contract with your attorney.
 Using contingency fee agreements helps us keep high-quality legal representation affordable for our clients.

 Contact a Top-Rated Los Angeles Personal Injury Attorney Today